 - 3. Loosen setscrew in lock collar (A) using a 6 mm hex key.
 Rotate lock collar (A) counterclockwise (clockwise for right side) to loosen and remove collar. - 4.
-Support the roller with a wooden block, and loosen two nuts on bolts (B) attaching bearing to frame.
+Support the roller with wooden blocks, and loosen two nuts on bolts (B) attaching bearing to frame.